 Usually, following this statement would come an explanation of how much better things were years ago in this same church.
 The member would proceed to share how much better the attendance was, how much better the sermons were from the former pastor, as well as the superiority of the visitation program and how it really worked.
 I never forgot how painful these comments were to hear, but now I am tempted to do the same thing and ...“remember when!”

 Being raised just outside of a small community in the South (smaller than Mayberry), my parents had more advantages than my sons and their wives have today raising our grandchildren.
-Even though today's parents have the advantage of internet access, restaurants on most every corner, twenty-four hour news, and even channels that keep us posted about the latest emergency, I am writing about advantages that really matter more.
+Even though today's parents have the advantage of internet access, restaurants on almost every corner, twenty-four-hour news, and even channels that keep us posted about the latest emergency, I am writing about advantages that really matter more.

-First, my parents, John and Bertha Harper, had the advantage of the local school.
+First, my parents had the advantage of the local school.
 Yes, I said school.
 My teachers were members of our local churches and lived in our community.
-My first grade teacher, Miss Gladys Melton was a Sunday School Teacher and a clerk at my church.
-At the local public school she taught me to read from the books about Mom, Dad, Dick, Jane, and Sally.
+My first-grade teacher was a Sunday School Teacher and a clerk at my church.
+At the local public school, she taught me to read from the books about Mom, Dad, Dick, Jane, and Sally.
 There was no hint that this was in any way harmful to the students who did not have both parents living at home.
-We also said the blessing for our food before we left the classroom to go to the “lunch room” for our noon meal.
+We also said the blessing for our food before we left the classroom to go to the “lunchroom” for our noon meal.
 Our teacher would even call on some of the students to pray and I can’t ever remember a parent threatening to sue the school over such an "outrageous activity."
 We heard Bible stories as well as biographies of Thomas Edison, Jesse Owens, Clara Barton, and many others, which helped us to dream about what we could become one day.